CtrlK

 Workflow Clarity

-The systematic conflict resolution workflow has clear steps but lacks validation checkpoints (e.g., no step to verify the merge result compiles/passes tests after resolving conflicts).
-The branch management workflow is sequential but missing verification steps.
-The pre-push review checklist is good but presented as a prompt template rather than an enforced workflow.
+The merge conflict resolution workflow has clear numbered steps, and the feature branch setup is sequenced.
+However, the conflict resolution workflow lacks explicit validation — there's no step to verify the merge was successful (e.g., running tests, checking the file compiles).
+The pre-push review checklist is good but presented as a prompt rather than an enforced workflow with feedback loops.

 2 / 3